-Staff will visually count the children prior too walking out the door to ensure that the tracker and the posting is correct.
 Staff and children leaving the centre, must ensure tracker and group numbers match before proceeding out the door.
 When leaving an outdoor area to return to the centre ensure all children on the tracker are accounted for before leaving the area and returning in doors.
 This process is used for outdoor play in our local parks, walks to parks and field trips.